Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Maret 2025 02.18.21 UTC
+- WIB: Minggu, 2 Maret 2025 03.24.30 UTC
-- WITA: Minggu, 2 Maret 2025 03.18.21 UTC
+- WITA: Minggu, 2 Maret 2025 04.24.30 UTC
-- WIT: Minggu, 2 Maret 2025 04.18.21 UTC
+- WIT: Minggu, 2 Maret 2025 05.24.30 UTC

 Kutipan Inspiratif:
-"Never give up.
-There is no such thing as an ending, just a new beginning."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: inspirational
+Kategori: friendship